EVEREST

 for solo piano

-completed 2010
+2010

 Program Note

-EVEREST is named after the tallest mountain on the planet.
-Although the sharp rising figures in the first half of the piece are reminiscent of steep cliffs, the movement is not meant to represent the mountain itself.
-Instead, it is intended to serve as a metaphor for a monumental obstacle encountered in life.
-The rising figures in the movement eventually transform into descending ones, reflecting how a person who overcomes a significant challenge emerges on the other side transformed by the experience.
+Everest takes its title from the tallest mountain on Earth.
+Although the sharp rising figures in the first half of the piece may suggest steep cliffs, the movement is not a depiction of the mountain itself.
+Instead, Everest serves as a metaphor for a monumental obstacle encountered in life.

 This movement was completed in 2010 for pianist Monika Haar.

-EVEREST is the final movement from THREE MOVEMENTS FOR PIANO but may be performed separately as an individual piece.
+Everest is the final movement from Three Movements for Piano, but may be performed separately as an individual piece.